 The point (no pun intended) of this exercise is several-fold.
 First, it requires that the child attend (jointly) to the item to which the teacher is attending.
 The child will not be able to find the designated item without following the instructor’s point (ie., there was no specific linguistic referent offered).
 The instructor is the ‘point of reference,’ and only by attending carefully to the instructor, to that which the instructor attends, can the child succeed.
 Second, as matched items are buried deeper into the album, the child is required to hold in mind (working visual memory), for longer periods of time, that which they are required to find.
 Demands on memory, attention to task and to others can be systematically increased by pointing to two pictures and say “Find this and this”.

 This is only one exercise of many which need to be considered when building memory abilities.
 It is just one example.
-We can't ask a child to go look for something across a room if they can't find it in a book right in front of him.
-I won't ask a child to find two things in back of the book if he can't find one that is only 3 pages in.
+We can't ask a child to go look for something across a room if they can't find items in a book right in front of him.
+We won't ask a child to find two things in the back of a book if he can't find one that which is only 3 pages in.
 This requires systematic training which is systematically stretched to real world applications.

 Additional sample exercises from our book can be found on the sample exercise page on this site.